 Manhole frames and covers shall meet the requirements of the ISPWC, Section 600 Storm Drain.
 They shall be suitable for HS-25 loading capacity.
 All stormwater manhole covers shall have the words "STORM DRAIN" cast integrally in the top of the cover.
-No "decorative" working is allowed.
+No "decorative" wording or design is allowed.
 The manhole cover shall be flush with the finished grade.